mazetoken/miners/README.md

 - Open wallet_2 (funding wallet), choose an address and send some BCH (e.g. 0.00025000) to this address

 - Open wallet_1 (mining wallet), choose two addresses.
 One address (mining address) will be for your mining coins (0.00001870).
 The second address (BCH address) will be for BCH (you will need BCH if you would like to send your tokens from your wallet).
-Send, to the mining address, from wallet_2, multiple 0.00001870 BCH in one transanction, e.g. paste in send tab pay to field:
+Send, to the mining address, from wallet_2, multiple 0.00001870 BCH in one transanction, e.g. paste in send tab pay to field (you can repeat it if you want):

 simpleledger:yourminingaddress,0.00001870